BenNewsome/MMM-gtasks/README.md

 # MMM_gtasks

-This is an extetion fro MagicMirror.
+This is an extetion for [MagicMirror](https://magicmirror.builders/).
 It shows your google tasks from your default calendar.

 Warning: This is my first attempt at using node.js.
 I could be passing your google tasks credentials about the network in plaintext, so anyone on your local network could see a read-only copy of your google tasks.
 If you have your secret plans for world domination on your google to-do list, I would advise against the use of this module.